 But not everyone was in awe.
 As pilgrims grew in number, so did the Congregation of the Holy Cross' contempt, concerned that Brother André, an uneducated orphan, would embarrass them.

 Select superiors felt compelled to point out that his uneducated, servant status did not entitle him to offer spiritual guidance, reminding André to keep rank.
-To them, his role was to do dishes, wash floors, fetch laundry and answer doors, not heal the sick, much less inspire reverence.g floors, fetching laundry and answering doors, not heal the sick, much less inspire reverence.
+To them, his role was to do dishes, wash floors, fetch laundry, and answer doors, not heal the sick, much less inspire reverence.

 The requests were so many that it took six to eight hours of Brother André's day, every day, just to get through them all.